sourcegraph/handbook/content/departments/engineering/teams/iam/index.md

 ### Working agreements

-#### Decision log

-[This document](https://docs.google.com/document/d/10ylYWDpDABAlaF-dPi5_hgjNkTmakMeivxxsIz2Q3uQ/edit?usp=sharing) contains all important decisions and agreements done within the IAM team in reverse-chronological order so that they can be tracked over time.
-Consider this a single source of truth for all the decisions within the team.
-If you are leading the decision-making process, please update the documents with the details about the decision made.
-If appropriate, especially for team working agreement, please update the handbook as well.

 #### Team internal communication

 We are a globally distributed team with 16+ hours of time zone difference.
 Asynchronous communication is a key for achieving high visibility and close collaboration within the team.
 In addition to [general Sourcegraph async communication guidelines](../../../../company-info-and-process/communication/asynchronous-communication.md), we agreed to the following recommendations within the IAM team.